LeoTolkein/plot_helper/README.md

 # Plot Helper

-A very simple function for creating vertical subplots using list-like style structures.
+A very simple function for creating subplots using list-like structures.

 ## Motivation